Martin High School (Laredo, Texas): History

 Laredo High School, the first public school in Laredo, was founded downtown in 1916 at the site of the present day La Posada Hotel.
 In 1937, Laredo High School was moved to San Bernardo Avenue and renamed Martin High School.
 It was the only public high school in Laredo from 1937 until 1964, when J. W. Nixon High School opened in The Heights neighborhood.

 Magnet school

 The Health Science Magnet School of Laredo ISD is named for physician Dennis D. Cantu, a member of the Laredo independent school District Board.

-The Dr. Dennis D. Cantu Health and Science Magnet School focuses on health and science education, with two career paths available.
-Dennis Cantu is a graduate, not of Martin High School but of J. W. Nixon High School, a practicing physician in Laredo, and a member of the Laredo independent school Board.